 Quit Multitasking and Do More

 Giving up multitasking can be hard.
-When you’re accustomed to switching between multiple tasks, it can become a habit, making it difficult to stop.
+When you’re using to switching between multiple tasks, you can do it automatically, making it difficult to stop.
 The first step you should take if you want to start working on single tasks is to create a work schedule.
 Allocate your time to different tasks so you know when to focus on what.
 You can start by focusing yourself for short periods of 15 to 20 minutes to get used to it.
 Block out distractions from email by only reviewing them at set times, instead of whenever an email arrives in your inbox.
 If there are websites that you know distract you, such as social media sites, block them using a browser extension to prevent them from tempting you.
 Make sure to take breaks too, but don’t take them for too long.

-Multitasking isn’t the answer if you want to work more effectively, efficiently and productively.
+Multitasking isn’t the answer if you want to work smartly.
 Focus on one task at a time to improve your mental health, wellbeing and productivity.